mpetersonRS/rs-vpctool-windows/README.md

 rs-vpctool-windows
 ==================

-Create a VPC from CLI for Windows
+Create a VPC from CLI for Windows - using Powershell and AWS SDK